 \section{Abstract}

-LLM-powered search agents are increasingly being used for multi-step information seeking tasks, yet the IR community lacks empirical understanding of how agentic search sessions unfold and how retrieved evidence is used.
-This paper presents a large-scale log analysis of agentic search based on 14.44M search requests (3.97M sessions) collected from DeepResearchGym, i.e. an open-source search API accessed by external agentic clients.
-We sessionize the logs, assign session-level intents and step-wise query-reformulation labels using LLM-based annotation, and propose Context-driven Term Adoption Rate (CTAR) to quantify whether newly introduced query terms are traceable to previously retrieved evidence.
+LLM-powered search agents are increasingly being used for multi-step information seeking tasks, yet the IR community lacks empirical understanding of how agentic search sessions unfold and how retrieved evidence is reflected in later queries.
+This paper presents a large-scale log analysis of agentic search based on 14.44M search requests (3.97M sessions) collected from DeepResearchGym, i.e., an open-source search API accessed by external agentic clients.
+We sessionize the logs, assign session-level intents and step-wise query-reformulation labels using LLM-based annotation, and propose Context-driven Term Adoption Rate (CTAR) to quantify whether newly introduced query terms are lexically traceable to previously retrieved evidence.
 Our analyses reveal distinctive behavioral patterns.
 First, over 90\% of multi-turn sessions contain at most ten steps, and 89\% of inter-step intervals fall under one minute.
 Second, behavior varies by intent.
 Fact-seeking sessions exhibit high repetition that increases over time, while sessions requiring reasoning sustain broader exploration.
-Third, agents reuse evidence across steps.
-On average, 54\% of newly introduced query terms appear in the accumulated evidence context, with contributions from earlier steps beyond the most recent retrieval.
-The findings suggest that agentic search may benefit from repetition-aware early stopping, intent-adaptive retrieval budgets, and explicit cross-step context tracking.
-We have released the anonymized logs to support future research and reproducibility, available at \href{https://huggingface.co/datasets/cx-cmu/deepresearchgym-agentic-search-logs}{a public Hugging Face repository}.
+Third, query reformulations are often traceable to retrieved evidence across steps.
+On average, 54\% of newly introduced query terms appear in the accumulated evidence context, with additional traceability to earlier steps beyond the most recent retrieval.
+These findings provide candidate signals for repetition-aware stopping, intent-adaptive retrieval budgeting, and explicit cross-step context tracking.
+We released the anonymized logs, making them available at a public HuggingFace~\chref{https://huggingface.co/datasets/cx-cmu/deepresearchgym-agentic-search-logs}{repository}.